Project-Sylos/Spectra/README.md

 ### Node Generation

-Spectra represents all nodes as entries in a unified SQLite table:
+Spectra represents all nodes as entries in a unified BoltDB key-value store:

 | Column               | Type      | Description                                                |
 | -------------------- | --------- | --------------------------------------------------------   |